Youlenda/HandDataset/README.md

 [Validation Set (9 MB)](https://drive.google.com/file/d/1sghCxu83xV_DIZ1qWA4eLg_-hAQh-Pxs/view?usp=sharing)

-**Please notice that training set and validation set have different dixtributions.**
+**Please notice that training set and validation set have different distribution.**

-Each sample in training set is a 100×100x3 image associated with a label from 4 classes.
+Each sample in training set is a 100 × 100 x 3 image associated with a label from 4 classes.
 Validation data were captured by [SSD Hand Detection](https://github.com/victordibia/handtracking); So sample in validation set have different size but 3 dimensions.

 ## Train your model.